hareeshreddi/Python-Snake-Game/README.md

 # Python-Snake-Game
-Will be able to play Snake Game after running the script which is made using Pygame module.Took care of Graphics and Co-Ordinate systems and Player can see his Score.
+User will be able to play Snake Game after running the script which is made using Pygame module.Took care of Graphics and Co-Ordinate systems and Player can see his Score.